"Love conquers everything except poverty and toothaches." Mae West, Irish Times

 Tooth problems may involve any of the tooth's three layers or their supporting structures (Fig. 23-3).

 The part of the tooth above the gum line is the crown.
 Covered with hard enamel, the crown protects the other layers.
-Do not ...
+Do not confuse the ...